OCPsoft

 Regular expressions are a language of string patterns built in to most modern programming languages, including Java 1.4 onward; they can be used for: searching, extracting, and modifying text.
 This chapter will cover basic syntax and use.

-This article is part one in the series: “Guide to Regular Expressions in Java.”
+This article is part one in the series: “[[Regular Expressions]].”
 Read part two for more information on lookaheads, lookbehinds, and configuring the matching engine.
+To get a more visual look into how regular expressions work, try our visual java regex tester.
+You can also watch a video to see how the visual regex tester works.

 1. Syntax